netfun81/MPWM/README.md

 # MPWM
-A Rust Window Manager for X11 using the Penrose library.
+A tiling Window Manager for X11 using the Rust Penrose library.

 TO USE:
 Make any desired changes to keybinds in /src/main.rs